2200092/CS220AU-DP-2022/README.md

 ## Log

+- 2022-11-07 Serch for information and material on the main topic.
+- 2022-11-05 Choice of the main theme of the website.
 - 2022-11-01 Drafting the information and V&R mapping on digital identities.
 - 2022-10-27 Seek information and take notes on digital identities and existential risks.
 - 2022-10-25 Makes notes in the permanent folder of videos related to the course content.